greglank/greglank.github.io/visualization.md

 ### Example Sheet

-My favorite strategically-oriented sheet displays a 2D coordinate plane that plots two variables against each other for each player: PFR% (preflop raise; the percentage of times the player raises a hand when given the opportunity) and VPIP% (voluntarily put money into pot; the percentage of times the player chooses to play a hand when given the opportunity).
+My favorite strategically-oriented sheet displays a 2D coordinate plane that plots two variables against each other for each player: PFR% (preflop raise; the percentage of times the player raised a hand when given the opportunity) and VPIP% (voluntarily put money into pot; the percentage of times the player chose to play a hand when given the opportunity).
 PFR% is the x (horizontal) axis, so players more to the right of the graph raise more hands.
 VPIP% is the y (vertical) axis, so players higher on the graph play more hands.

 <img src="images/vpip-pfr.jpg" alt="VPIP vs. PFR screenshot">